 Twitter conversations may contain malicious links.
 Please protect your device with Kaspersky Lab solutions for free.

-Kaspersky CyberSecurity Summit 2014 will be held at The St. Regis Hotel in San Francisco, U.S.A.
+Kaspersky CyberSecurity Summit 2015 will be held at the Sands Expo and Convention Centre in Singapore.